Panama is consistently ranked among one of the best destinations for retirees in the World.

 Panama has several internationally recognized schools for your children.
 The International School of Panama, Boston School International, Metropolitan School of Panama, Knightsbridge Schools International Panama, Oxford School are amongst the most well known.

 Panama is interconnected and there is good internet / cable TV.
 There are several providers; however, the 2 most well known are Tigo and Cable & Wireless.

 Neighborhoods near Ave.
 Balboa, San Francisco, Coco del Mar, Punta Pacifica, Punta Paitilla, Costa del Este and Santa Maria are generally the most sought-after areas.

-The neighbourhoods of Clayton, Albrook and Panama Pacifico are generally more green and quiet neighbourhoods with nice residential options from low-rise apartments and houses.
+The neighborhoods of Clayton, Albrook and Panama Pacifico are generally more green and quiet neighborhoods with nice residential options from low-rise apartments and houses.

 Panama has a humid and hot climate and good maintenance is required to keep your property in optimal condition.
 Many of Panama’s skyscrapers are close to the sea and the salt air and humidity require for frequent repainting and replacing metal items due to rust over time.
 The same applies to houses close to the sea in the various beach communities / islands.

 Use of dehumidifiers is common.
 With an effective maintenance program, you can best enjoy your property.

 Yes, it is safe to buy real estate in Panama.
 Foreigners are afforded the same property right protections as Panamanians and there are laws protecting foreign investments.
 When buying real estate in Panama, using a good lawyer is important to check the status of the property on the public registry and to revise contracts.

-The standard real estate commission in Panama is 5% based on the final sales price.
+The standard real estate commission in Panama is 5% which is based on the final sales price.